herbertj95/Forecast-Variables/README.md

 **Main.py**

 Principal script, that calls the auxiliary forecast scripts for specific variables.
-The inputs are the variables and the season (Winter, Spring, Summer, Fall) of the forecast.
+The inputs are the following variables and the season (Winter, Spring, Summer, Fall) of the forecast.
 - var1 = 'CP1 ID'
 - var2 = 'CP1 Plugged'
 - var3 = 'CP1 req (kWh)'